react-native-camera/react-native-camera/docs/RNCamera.md

 Use the `whiteBalance` property to specify which white balance setting the camera should use.

-### iOS `customWhiteBalance`
-iOS only.
+On iOS it's also possible to specify custom temperature, tint and rgb offset values instead of using one of the presets (auto, sunny, ...):

 Value: Object (e.g. `{temperature: 4000, tint: -10.0, redGainOffset: 0.0, greenGainOffset: 0.0, blueGainOffset: 0.0}`)

-Like the `whiteBalance` property the `customWhiteBalance` property allows you to control the color temperature in your photos by cooling down or warming up the colors.

-The difference is instead of using a pre defined white balance setting (e.g. auto, sunny, cloudy, ...) you can specifiy your own temperature, tint and rgb offset values.

 The rgb offset values are applied to the calculated device specific white balance gains for the given temperature and tint values.